yoolk/liquid-documentation/theme-templates/galleries-index/index.md

 <h2 class="section-title">galleries/index.liquid</h2>

-The galleries/index.liquid template is used to render the galleries page.
-The primary purpose of this page is to list the galleries within a collection.
+The `galleries/index.liquid` template is used to render the `images` of current listing.

 ![galleries]({{ '/images/theme-templates/galleries-index.png' | prepend: site.baseurl }})